Root Canal Treatment in Springfield, IL

 Root canal treatment not only gets rid of any infection, but it can also preserve your tooth without resorting to dental extractions.
 If Dr. Ruggless can detect tooth decay in its early stages, he may be able to treat it with a tooth-colored filling or a dental crown.

 We recommend maintaining regular dental visits so Dr. Ruggless can identify and diagnose any dental issues before they become more significant issues that may require root canal therapy or tooth extraction.

 We want you to keep your smile as healthy as it is beautiful!

-Relieve Your Tooth Pain at Our Dentist Office in Springfield, IL!
+Relieve Your Tooth Pain at Our Springfield Dentist Office!

 If you have a dental emergency or are experiencing tooth pain or sensitivity, contact Ruggless Dental today at (217) 787-0212 to schedule a dental examination.
 We do our best to treat dental emergencies quickly and accurately so that you can feel like yourself again.
 We are always available to treat our patients at any sign of dental distress, and we advise all our patients to seek dental help as soon as pain occurs.